Trade directory · Norwalk metro · Connecticut

 Pass written examination

-Schedule and pass the home improvement contractor examination covering business practices, consumer protection laws, and trade knowledge.
+Schedule and pass the home improvement contractor written exam covering business practices, construction codes, and consumer protection laws

 3